Bilal84/rdf-commons/README.txt

         </site>
     </distributionManagement>

-Please remember that you need to set up your username and password to access to that FTP in your ~/.m2/settings.xml as:
+Remember that you need to set up your username and password to access to that repository in your ~/.m2/settings.xml as:

     <server>
         <id>rdf-commons-googlecode</id>